HamzehJaafar/CreateIt/README.txt

+#CreateIT

-CreateIT allows you to draw Rectangle, Ellipse and Line nodes using mouse drag placement.
-You can also had text over any drawn node.
-The program can be used to illustrate diagrams, plans etc.
+CreateIT allows for easy creation of Rectangle, Ellipse and Line nodes using simple mouse drag & drop placements.
+Every node is able to some text and is draggable post creation.
+This program is ideally used to illustrate diagrams, plans, binary trees etc.

-Aspects of Program that work:

--> Rectangle/Ellipse/Line can be drawn sucessfully
--> Rectangle/Ellipse/Line can be selected sucessfully
--> Rectangle/Ellipse/Line can be moved around sucessfully -> Rectangle/Ellipse/Line can be deleted sucessfully
--> Rectangle/Ellipse can have a label applied sucessfully onto them.
--> Can only click on button at a time, if another button is clicked it's ignored -> Cannot draw under top panel
--> When drawing line/edge you can draw the mouse for the second point as it updates.
+# Usage

+Download / Clone the github respos and run Assignment.java by compiling the repo using an IDE / Java in Terminal or CMD.

+##Author
-Author : Hamzeh Jaafar
+Hamzeh Jaafar
 Course Work for CPS209 @ Ryerson University.